 This brand new Metalor cast gold bar consists of 999.9 pure gold and comes with a unique serial number and certificate, for buyer confidence.
-Metalor have been producing some of the world’s finest gold bars since 1852 from their base in Geneva, Switzerland and are a LBMA approved refinery.
+Metalor has been producing some of the world’s finest gold bars since 1852 from their base in Geneva, Switzerland and is an LBMA approved refinery.

 When selecting which gold bar to purchase, quality, brand, purity and reputation are all considerations.
-While Metalor are renowned as one of the world’s leading gold producers, their bars strike a fine balance between quality and value.
+While Metalor is renowned as one of the world’s leading gold producers, its bars strike a fine balance between quality and value.
 For this reason, they’re arguably the most popular manufacturer of gold bullion in Europe.

 There are two ways of producing gold bars.
 The first is known as minted gold bars, whereby individual bars are cut from a much larger sheet of gold.
 This gives a very clean, fine finish and is a popular method for modest size gold bars.
 All the Metalor bars we sell are Minted gold bars up to 100g in weight.
 This 250g Gold bar is the first size we offer as a cast bar.